-Retention/Graduation Action Steps Who When Training Budget Require incoming juniors to take executive intern (EI) Principal Fall semester No No Identify key target goals through collaborative data review, research, discussions, and C.O.L.
-Staff Circle B retreat and Yes No planning on-going Identify students who are not succeeding in coursework Fall/Spring Guidance Principal / Asst.
-Principal Identify students who are not 2015/16 Counselor succeeding in coursework Adjust schedules Fall/Spring Guidance Principal / Asst.
-Principal Adjust schedules 2015/16 Counselor Outreach with individual college professors to build rapport in order to address student needs Fall/Spring Guidance Principal / Asst.
-Principal Outreach with individual college 2015/16 Counselor professors to build rapport in order to address student needs
+Retention/Graduation Action Steps Who When Training Budget Initiate a student orientation activity to help students become familiar with the college environment.
+Students circulated through Assistant Principal August different classrooms to learn about different aspects of the college environment (Passport and PAL, how to read schedules, COL and College rules, virtual tour of campus, clubs/student activities.
+Require incoming juniors to take executive intern (EI) Principal Fall semester Identify key performance issues through collaborative data review, research, discussions, and planning (examine SIP performance outcomes, Guidance Counselor Circle B retreat and on- attendance throughout the year, grades by term, etc.) going Identify students who are not succeeding in coursework Guidance Counselor Fall/Spring 2015/16 Adjust schedules Guidance Counselor Fall/Spring 2015/16 Outreach with individual college professors to build rapport in order to address student needs Guidance Counselor Fall/Spring 2015/16

-For required training, specify what training is, who will participate and when it will occur List any activities that will require cost and estimate expected expenditure
+\For required training, specify what training is, who will participate and when it will occur

-Category 7: Attendance Performance Target 1 (Alric)
+\\List any activities that will require cost and estimate expected expenditure

-COL Attendance Performance Target 1: The COL attendance rate for both first and second semesters 2016-2017 will not fall below 95% (2015-2016: 97.09%)
+Category 7: Attendance Performance Target 1

-List one or more barriers that must be overcome in order to meet Attendance Performance Target 1.
+COL Attendance Performance Target 1: The COL attendance rate for both first and second semesters 2016-2017 will not fall below 95% (2015-2016: 97.09%) List one or more barriers that must be overcome in order to meet Attendance Performance Target 1.